‘Dreamer’ barred from re-entry after visa interview visit to Mexico

 Nasson said Cruz is working two jobs to put herself through college.

 “She’s been an exemplary student.
 She’s been an exemplary employee.
 She has worked hard.
-This is exactly the type of person that you want here,” Nasson said.
+This is exactly the type of person that you want here,” she said.

 The family has reached out to lawmakers including Rep. Lori Trahan, whose office confirmed is assisting.